mjakobs/HCMM_CNVs_wrapper/README.md

 You will need to provide the following information:
 * `bedfile`: A bed file
-* `chr`: The chromosome that you would like to investigate
+* `chr`: The chromosome that you would like to investigate, e.g. `"19"`.
+Alternatively, if `chr` is set to `"all"`, all chromosomes present in the bed file will be analysed.
 * `bam_directory`: A `.txt` file containing the full path to the bam files that you would like to investigate.
 One bam file per row - see the `input_bams.txt` file in the `Toy_example` folder for proper formatting
 * `min_coverage`: Minimum mean coverage.
 The default value is `"10"`.
 HCMM-CNVs will filter regions below the threhold in all samples.
 * `filename`: The name of your analysis